 - i.
-Valdosta State University prohibits the possession, use (without valid medical or dental prescription), manufacture, furnishing, or sale of any narcotic or dangerous drug controlled by federal or Georgia law; - ii.
-Possession of drug paraphernalia; and Being under the influence of a narcotic or other controlled substance except as permitted by law or valid medical prescription.
+Possession of drug paraphernalia; and - ii.
+Being under the influence of a narcotic or other controlled substance except as permitted by law or valid medical prescription.

 3. Education and Prevention

 i.
 Programming is provided by multiple departments across all campuses.
 This is assessed during the bi-annual review process.